syeo66/slowplayer/README.md

 # slowplayer
-a slow movie player for rasperry pi
+a slow movie player on the Waveshare e-paper screen for rasperry pi.

 ## Requirements